AbdullahSalihOner/e-commerce-expert-backend/README.md

 This project is the backend for an e-commerce application, providing APIs for managing products, brands, and categories.

-## Step 1: Project Configuration and Dependency Management
+## Step 1: Project Configuration and Dependency Management ( start at commit-5)

 In this step, we configured the project dependencies and set up database connections.